AlexShopiak/tutorials/Docker/Docker_EN.md

-# How to use Docker with simple Node.js project
+# How to use Docker with simple Node.js project on Windows
 1. Use PowerShell.
-VSCode terminal is OK
+VSCode terminal is OK.
 2. All words in capital are to be changed with your ones
 3. I will use 8000 port, you can use your one
 4. The author is not responsible for errors